 This is perhaps the most complicated question to answer.
 It may not be easy at all, it may take weeks or months to reverse the entire process.

 It is a process of hard work as it requires time and a lot of motivation.
-No one can can say how long it will take for your baby to learn and get interested into breastfeeding again and no one knows if you are going to get tired from trying.
+No one can say how long it will take for your baby to learn and get interested in breastfeeding again and no one knows if you are going to get tired from trying.

 What if I don’t manage to get my baby back to feeding from my breast?